andreipfeiffer/css-in-js/README.md

 - 🟠 bundles styles even if they are not used in component
 - ✅ full CSS support apparently
 - ✅ styles on element/tags like `button` are automatically scoped (unique class names are added)
-- ✅ can get generated `className`, or `styles` object to be manually applied, so you can manually apply styles as inline styles if you need to
+- ✅ can get generated `className`, or `styles` object (but it contains an entire React component, with all the static & dynamic styles)
 - 🟠 requires manual optimisations
    - need to [split static & dynamic styles](https://github.com/vercel/styled-jsx#dynamic-styles), otherwise it will render duplicate output

 **Observations**:
 - cannot use nesting, like `& span`, or `&:hover`
 - don't know how to see/debug client toggled styles, as they are nowhere to be found in dev tools (in production)
+- user input styles: it generates a new class name for each change, but it removes the old one